psgrover2010/parry-blog/_drafts/a-guide-to-most-beautiful-water-falls--lakes-in-europe-plitvice-lakes.md

 •180 kn (July 1 - Aug 31)

 Children aged 7 to 18 have cheaper tickets and children under the age of six go free.
-Students also get discounted entry, and groups of 15 or more (whether adults, students or children) can also get discounts (please check at the ticket counter before purchasing).
+Students also get discounted entry, and groups of 15 or more (whether adults, students or children) can also get discounts (please ask for it at the ticket counter).

 **How to reach**